-The dome that covers the Florence cathedral (Santa Maria del Fiore) is known as Brunelleschi’s dome.
+The dome that covers the Florence cathedral (the church of Santa Maria del Fiore) is known as Filippo Brunelleschi’s dome.
 When it was designed, it was the largest dome in the world.
 This immediately created problems as its size prevented the traditional method of construction.
 Its structure is a double shell supported by sturdy pillars.

 Imagine the thriving city of Florence in the year 1296.
 Proud of their city, the Florentines began to build a glorious cathedral, reserving enough space in its design for a huge dome.
 But there was one problem: no one knew how to erect a dome that would be nearly 150 feet wide and that would begin 180 feet above the ground, atop the existing walls.